TodePond/TodePondDotCom/wikiblogarden/academia/style/milk/readme.md

 # How to milk your demo

-When giving a demo, you need to milk it.
+When you give a demo, you need to milk it.
 Here's a simple guide on how to do that.

 ## Hiding the monster